How to automatically send text messages from your iPhone

 Eventually, we’ll likely achieve the goal of automating everything in our lives.
 But you don’t need to wait to begin living an automated life.
 You can start automatically sending text messages from your iPhone today.

-How to send automated messages from your iPhone
+How to send automated text messages from your iPhone

-Here’s how to automatically send text messages from your iPhone:
+Here’s how to automate text messages from your iPhone:

 Open the Shortcuts app and select Automation